the-senior-dev/sm_solid_js/README.md

     }
   }
 }
 ```

 ##### Branch for Solution #1

 ```bash
 git checkout liskow_substitution_principle_solution_one
 ```

 #### Solution #2

 2. Prefer **Composition Over Inheritance** - this is something frameworks like `React` adopted to avoid problems that come from having long inheritance chains(like the violation of `LSP`).

-Instead of inheriting the tax application behaivour, we will add it to our objects at build time.
+Instead of inheriting the tax application behavior, we will add it to our objects at build time.
 We will use an extra building block to encapsulate the tax logic.
 In the `domain` folder, create a new file, `TaxStrategy`:

 ```typescript
 import { TAX_RATE } from "../config";